NPDESTracker

 • A GIS layer somewhere that nobody links back to the records

-That stack works.
-Until it does not.
-The first thing that breaks is the link between an inspection and what came after it.
+That stack carries a program until the links between records start to matter.
+The first thing to give is the connection between an inspection and what came after it.

 02 · How it all connects